-One of the most frequently asked questions we hear is: “I have an older version of one of the LSAT Bibles—do I need to buy the current edition?”
-The easiest answer for us to give would be, “Yes, you do!” but we are cognizant that these books are expensive, and so we try to give tailored answers for each student.
-In order to give you the information to help you make your own decision, let me first give you an overview of how the update process works, and then in Part II I’ll talk a bit about each individual book.
+It’s a common question!
+Students always ask us, “I have an older version of the LSAT Bibles, do I need to buy the current edition?”
+The easiest answer for us to give is “Yes, you do!”
+But, we’re cognizant that these books are expensive.
+So, the answer isn’t quite as simple.
+In order to give you the information to help you make your own decision, let me first give you an overview of how the update process works.
+In part II, I talk more about each individual book.

-As an example, here’s a question from our LSAT Forum in which the writer asks about diagramming for the new two-page Logic Games format (which isn’t new anymore, but it was back when this student asked me about it).
-In my answer, I have to break the news to them that the old edition they purchased is out of date, and that the newer editions of the book now contain the answer to the exact question they are asking about.
-Side note: I very carefully track the questions people ask about the books, and then with each reprint I add information that helps address the questions.
-In this way, the books have evolved to make sure that the most commonly-asked questions are continually addressed, and this really helps students with the newer books since they don’t have to stop and wonder about certain questions.
+As an example, check out this question from our LSAT Forum.
+They ask about the differences between the 2008 and 2013 versions of our book.
+In my answer, I have to break the news to them that the old edition they purchased is out of date and that the newer editions now contain the answer to the exact question they are asking about.
+Side note, I very carefully track the questions people ask about the books and with each reprint, I add information that helps address the questions.
+In this way, the books evolve to make sure the most commonly-asked questions are continually addressed.
+It really helps students using newer books since they don’t have to stop and wonder about certain questions.

 By adding the cover medallions in 2013, the problem was eliminated.
 Thankfully, the really old versions have, more or less, gone out of circulation.
 However, in its place arose a new problem.
 Namely, students who purchase an edition and a year or two later wonder if they need to buy the newer editions.
 We try to be as specific as possible, and while we generally prefer students use the newest editions, we’re aware that the books are expensive.
 We don’t want to just make a blanket recommendation when an edition from a year or two ago might work just fine.